-Regulation 6

-5.3.12

-The ML Regulations require that beneficial owners owning or controlling more than 25% of body corporates, partnerships or trusts are identified, and that risk-based and adequate measures are taken to verify their identities.

-Regulation 6(3)(b) 5.3.13 In some trusts and similar arrangements, instead of being an individual, the beneficial owner may beis a class of persons who may benefit from the trust (see paragraphs 5.3.2456ff).
+- 5.3.12 In low risk situations, therefore, it may be reasonable for the firm to confirm the beneficial owner's identity based on information supplied by the customer.
+This could include information provided by the customer (including trustees or other representatives whose identities have been verified) as to their identity, and confirmation that they are known to the customer.
+While this may be provided orally or in writing, any information received orally should be recorded in written form by the firm. - Regulation 6(3)(b) 5.3.13 In some trusts and similar arrangements, instead of being an individual, the beneficial owner may be a class of persons who may benefit from the trust (see paragraphs 5.3.246ff).
 Where only a class of persons is required to be identified, it is sufficient for the firm to ascertain and name the scope of the class.
-It is not necessary to identify every individual member of the class.

-C: Documents and Settings tom.howitt.INTERNAL (Application Data (OpenText)DM (Temp BBA01-#384098-v1-Part\I\Board\approved\(marked)\Dec\2011.doc 09 April 2014

-Existing customers

-Regulations 7(2), 16(4) 5.3.14 Firms must apply CDD measures at appropriate times to its existing customers on a risk-sensitive basis.
+It is not necessary to identify every individual member of the class. - Existing customers - Regulations 7(2), 5.3.14 Firms must apply CDD measures at appropriate times to its existing customers on a risk-sensitive basis.
 Firms must also apply CDD measures to any anonymous accounts or passbooks before they are used.
-The obligation to report suspicions of money laundering, or terrorist financing, however, applies in respect of all the firm's customers, as does the UK financial sanctions regime (see paragraphs 5.3.41-5.3.63).

-- 5.3.15 As risk dictates, therefore, firms must take steps to ensure that they hold appropriate information to demonstrate that they are satisfied that they know all their customers.
+The obligation to report suspicions of money laundering, or terrorist financing, however, applies in respect of all the firm's customers, as does the UK financial sanctions regime (see paragraphs 5.3.41-5.3.63). - 5.3.15 As risk dictates, therefore, firms must take steps to ensure that they hold appropriate information to demonstrate that they are satisfied that they know all their customers.
 Where the identity of an existing customer has already been verified to a previously applicable standard then, in the absence of circumstances indicating the contrary, the risk is likely to be low.
-A range of trigger events, such as an existing customer applying to open a new account or establish a new relationship, might prompt a firm to seek appropriate evidence. - FSA Briefing Note, July 5.3.16 2003 SYSC 6.1.1 R 5.3.16 In July 2003, senior management of FSA-regulated firms were reminded of their regulatory responsibilities to maintain effective systems and controls for countering the risk that they may be used to further financial crime.
-The FSA reminded firms that, when carrying out risk assessment and mitigation, the FSA would expect them - as part of their overall approach to AML/CTF - to have considered the risk posed by existing customers who have not been identified.
-The FSA also expect firms (if appropriate) to take steps or put controls in place to mitigate this risk.
-Senior management and MLROs were encouraged to consider specific questions in relation to this risk, and to take any appropriate steps. - FSA Briefing Note, July 5.3.17 5.3.17 Firms that do not seriously address risks (including the risk that they have not confirmed the identity of existing customers) are exposing themselves to the possibility of action for breach of the FSA Rules, or of the ML Regulations.
-The FSA briefing note is at www.fsa.gov.uk/pubs/other/id\customers.pdf. - 5.3.18 A firm may hold considerable information in respect of a customer of some years' standing.
+A range of trigger events, such as an existing customer applying to open a new account or establish a new relationship, might prompt a firm to seek appropriate evidence. - 5.3.16 [Deleted] - 5.3.17 Firms that do not seriously address risks (including the risk that they have not confirmed the identity of existing customers) are exposing themselves to the possibility of action for breach of the FCA Rules, or of the ML Regulations. .

+5.3.18 A firm may hold considerable information in respect of a customer of some years' standing.
 In some cases the issue may be more one of collating and assessing information already held than approaching customers for more identification data or information.